hcollin/joki/Readme.md

 > *Joki means River in Finnish*

-Joki is event based store for React Hooks.
-The key idea here is to separate the actual data handling from the React allowing data handling in plain js and using asynchrous methods best suited for the project.
+Joki is an alternative approach to making a global store (aka redux, mobx etc.) for React.
+The key idea here is to separate the actual data and logic from the view aka React.
+Joki can be connected to the React with React Hooks.
+Of course custom implementations to class based connections are also possible.

+Main design goals for Joki were:

+* Use React Hooks and pure components on the view
+* Minimize boilerplate code on components
+* No need for separate solutions for async (like redux+saga||thunk etc.)
+* Bundling multiple complex backends and apis to clear simple Services for view to use
+* Target is closed environment BtoB web applications where only thing visible to open web is usually a login page, if even that.

+The main inspiration for Joki came from microservice architecture in the backend.
+The main use cae for Joki are closed BtoB web applications with custom backends.
+This clear separation of the view layer from the service layer in client side will allow more flexible approach to creating the connections between server and client.

 **NOTICE** This library is much in alpha stages and there WILL be breaking changes.
 A lot of them and not all of them will be updated into this manual until release.